steffencruz/SharcCalibration/README.md

 -> Finish TSharcFormat and replace TSharcName with it
 -> Get TCalibrate up and running so that compiles
 -> Get TCalibrate to make charge matrices
--> Get TCalibrate to make and fit charge spectra
+-> Make and fit charge spectra
+-> Make centroid matrices
+-> Make energy calculated matrices
--> Get TCalibrate to make calibration graphs (run only)
+-> Make calibration graphs (run only)

 WHERE ARE MY CALIBRATIONS????
-srsly

 also excitation energies... now.